Zainal21/Apartement-list-directory/README.md

 $ ./vendor/bin/sail up or docker compose up -d
 ```

-8. Open in your browser in port 8080 (because nginx expose port in 8080)
+8. Open in your browser in port 80

 Copyright © 2022 by Muhamad Zainal Arifin